Kramer Levin Highlighted as One of Few Am Law 100 Firms Involved in Recent Surge of High-Level Insurance M&A Deals

 General Motors Corporation — Kramer Levin represented the Official Committee of Unsecured Creditors of General Motors Corporation (“GM”) in the 4th largest bankruptcy case in history.
 GM is the largest automobile manufacturer in the United States and the second largest in the world.
 Kramer Levin was instrumental in negotiating significant concessions from the United States Treasury Department for unsecured creditors, including increasing the size of Old GM’s wind-down budget, insuring appropriate transition services for the old estate, securing creditor representation on GM’s wind-down board of directors and ensuring that New GM equity valued at over $6 billion was distributed to GM’s unsecured creditors.
 Kramer Levin also led GM’s litigation of its asbestos liabilities, and succeeded in reducing GM’s asbestos liabilities from an estimated several billion dollars to $625 million, the first time in history that asbestos liabilities have come in at less than a company’s estimated reserves.
 In the words of United States bankruptcy Judge Robert Gerber: “...I’ve never seen a creditors’ committee counsel perform as effectively and economically in a Chapter 11 case on my watch, as I saw Kramer Levin perform here.”

 Chrysler LLC — Kramer Levin represented the Official Committee of Unsecured Creditors of Chrysler LLC in one of the most important and expedited chapter 11 restructurings on record, and the 7th largest bankruptcy in history.
 With $39.3 billion in assets shortly before its bankruptcy filing, Chrysler was one of the U.S. “Big Three” manufacturers of cars and trucks.
 The sale of substantially all of Chrysler’s assets to a new company managed by Italian automaker, Fiat, came only 42 days after Chrysler sought bankruptcy protection.
 Kramer Levin was instrumental in negotiating modifications to the sale/auction procedures and concessions for unsecured creditors from Chrysler, the U.S. Treasury and the first-lien bank lenders.
-Kramer Levin played an active and important role on behalf of the Committee in supporting Chrysler’s restructuring efforts through a rigorous sale process and appeals before the Bankruptcy Court, District Court, Second Circuit and the U.S. Supreme Court, through confirmation of a plan of reorganization in April 2010.
+Kramer Levin played an active and important role on behalf of the Committee in supporting Chrysler’s restructuring efforts through a rigorous sale process and appeals before the Bankruptcy Court, District Court, Second Circuit and the U.S. Supreme Court and through confirmation of a plan of reorganization in April 2010.

 Cooper-Standard Holdings, Inc. — Kramer Levin represented the Official Committee of Unsecured Creditors of Cooper-Standard Holdings, Inc., a leading manufacturer of fluid handling, body sealing and noises, vibration control components, systems and modules in passenger vehicles and light trucks.
 In August 2009, during the worst economic downturn in decades, Cooper-Standard filed for bankruptcy with more than $1.1 billion in funded debt.
 In a period of less than 10 months, Cooper-Standard confirmed a fully consensual chapter 11 plan that Kramer Levin was instrumental in helping to negotiate and which eliminated over $600 million in funded debt.
 Given the complexity of Cooper-Standard’s business, the speed at which it reorganized was a substantial accomplishment.